Syngenta looks to China's farmers for growth ahead of mega-IPO

 The group aims to raise US$10 billion by listing in Shanghai in what is likely to be the year's biggest market flotation.

 But Syngenta acknowledges it "faces tremendous competition in the markets in which it operates."
-Rivals include Bayer AG and Corteva Inc, as well Chinese firms selling agronomy services to the nation's farmers.
+Rivals include Bayer AG and Corteva, as well Chinese firms selling agronomy services to the nation's farmers.

 "Selling individual products, we had hit the ceiling, there was no more room," Mao told reporters last month.